 $ bin/rails server

 Running ExeJS will start up the web server WEBrick, which is the default distributed server with Ruby.
 You can see your application in action by opening up a browser and navigating to http://localhost:3000.org.
-You would see the Rails default information page here:
+You will see the Rails default information page here.

 Use Ctrl+C on the terminal window to stop the web server.
 You should be able to see your command prompt cursor if the server has stopped.
 Rail in development mode does not generally require a server restart.
 All the changes made in the files are usually picked up automatically by the server.

-The information page that you see is the first test for your new application.
-It ensures that all the necessary tools and software are correctly configured.
+The information page you see is your first test for your new application.
 Everything is in the right place.
 You can also find a summary of your application environment by selecting the About your application’s environment link.

-The next step now is to get Rails to say ‘Hello’, for which a controller and view are needed.
-A controller will receive requests for the application, with routing used to determine the controller that gets specific requests.
-In many cases, there is more than one route for each controller, and routes can serve different actions too to collect information for putting out a view.
+In many cases, there is more than one route for each controller, and routes can serve different actions, too, to collect information for putting out a view.
 A view aims to display the information in a format that is easy for the user to understand.
-Keep in mind that the information is collected in the controller and not the view; the view is just displaying the information.
+Remember that the information is collected in the controller and not the view; the view is just displaying the information.
 View templates are written in Embedded Ruby or eRuby by default.
-This language is processed in Rails by the request cycle before it is sent out to the viewer.

-At this stage, you now have to set up Rails to display the Hello message when you want it.
+At this stage, you must set up Rails to display the Hello message when you want it.
 In this example, it needs to come up when you visit http://localhost:3000.org.
 Next, you have to tell Rails the location of your actual home page.
 To do this, open the config/routes.rb file in your text editor and type the following:

 The file that we opened just now is the routing file for your application, holding entries in a domain-specific language that tells how Rails is to connect requests to actions and controllers.
 The file has several sample routes on commented lines.
 Find the line beginning with the root and remove the comment.
 It should be similar to the following: